MicrosoftDocs/Contribute/Contribute/markdown-reference.md

 [Managed Disks](#managed-disks)
 ```

-Use a hash tag followed by the words of the heading with punctuation removed and spaces replaced with dashes.
+Use a hash tag followed by the words of the heading.
+The link text must
+- be all lowercase,
+- have punctuation removed, and
+- have all spaces replaced with dashes.

+If the section name is "2.2 Security concerns", then the link text will be "#22-security-concerns".

 ### Explicit anchor links